On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts: Experimental Results Dicussion

-Comparing \figRef{fig:coe_estimation_parallel_connection}, we can assume a COR smaller than 0.1, i.e., approximately inelastic impact, for our experiment setup if the following are met: (1) when $\bodyVel{\com}{\contactPoint}$ is close to zero, and (2) the contact velocity is greater than 0.1\unitVelTS,
+According to the numerical values in Table~\ref{tab:relative_vels} and the corresponding estimated COR in~\figRef{fig:coe_estimation_parallel_connection}, we observe that it is possible to assume $\coefR < 0.15$ (i.e., approximately inelastic impact) in our experiments if the following are met: \\ (1) when the relative velocity is close to zero, e.g., when the approximate-to-exact ratio $\coefA > 0.85$;\\ (2) the contact velocity is greater than $0.1$\unitVelTS.